HwWobbe/WipHww/README.md

    - SqLite should be an integral part
 - -02: CraTsfa filed.
   - -01-20: Followup by Hw - reinforce with a PR

+- vmUpdates pre Qbook access
+  - these seem to have worked.
+    - the original problem was due to missing system updates
+      - final results are still indeterminant since the download/install runs are so long in duration, they have not yet completed in some 5 hours
+  - will test with live data once the updates are installed
+-  file access achieved - now try for printouts
+  -  printer hardware problems seem to be interfering.
+    -  review the manual - for color option too.
+      - resolved (as least for the moment) - review postManualReview
+  -  if PASS: relocate this text as part of simplifying these file

 ## 2025-...:
 - test 'Filter headings"